krother/pandas_go_to_space/data_wrangling/README.rst

 .. card::
    :shadow: lg

-   Take care of the following clean-ups in the cargo docs :download:`cargo_labels.csv`:
+   Take care of the following clean-ups in the cargo docs :download:`cargo.csv`:

    - for the radioactive waste, replace the words in the `units` column by numbers
    - convert the `units` column to the type `int`